agdenadel/agdenadel.github.io/Paper-a-day.md

 Wherry.
 T cell exhaustion.
 Nature Immunology. [https://doi.org/10.1038/ni.2035](https://doi.org/10.1038/ni.2035)

 This is a review on T cell exhaustion, which is the dysfunction or removal of antigen-specific T cells during chronic insults (infection, cancer etc.).
+This is a really great resource and I imagine that I will refer back to it in the future.
+Especially interesting from the perspective of scRNAseq users is that there are transcriptional phenotypes of exhaution and that exhausted cells of the same type are as dissimilar as different cell types.